 Applications would not normally be expected to exceed £10,000.

-A scheme has been developed to allow researchers to engage with public audiences by either
+A scheme has been developed to allow researcher to engage with public audiences by either:

 - gaining experience in working with the public

-- recruiting an audience to allow co-design and production of a research project
+- recruiting an audience t allow co-design and production of a research project

-Funding for consultation or involvement of members of the public or patients: Deadline for this call is 5 September 2017
+Research Development Funding for consultation or involvement of members of the public or patients: Next deadline for this call is 5 January 2018

-These awards are for researchers at the University of Leeds who require funding to support patient and/or public involvement/engagement at the research design stage.
+These awards are for researchers at the University of Leeds who require funding to support patient and / or public involvement / engagement at the research design stage.
 The awards can be used to fund the involvement of members of the public (eg interested members of the public, patients, carers, service users and other stakeholders) in shaping or developing research ideas.
-The awards are generally used to fund two distinct types of project: